rande/python-element/docs/architecture.rst

 .. note::

     This configuration layout is not mandatory, you can organize those files as you want.
-Just alter the start.py file in order to match your wish.
+Just alter the start.py file in order to match your wishes.

 There are 2 ways to use the application: